Liquidity ratios explained: types, formulas and examples

 How to improve liquidity

-- Use accounting software: Automate invoicing and payment reminders
+- Automate invoicing: use accounting software for invoicing and payment reminders

 Your accountant can help you make these decisions.
 Find experienced accountants and bookkeepers in the Xero advisor directory.

-This ratio is most useful if you sell on credit or rely heavily on customer invoices.
+Days sales outstanding (DSO) measures how long it takes to collect payment after a sale.
+This metric is most useful if you sell on credit or rely heavily on customer invoices.

 The days sales outstanding formula

-Days sales outstanding is the average number of days it takes you to get paid after a sale.
-To calculate it, divide your average accounts receivables by your revenue per day.
-If your number is too high, figure out how to get your clients to pay you faster because they're tying up your cash.
+DSO shows the average number of days it takes to get paid after a sale.
+To calculate it, divide your average accounts receivable by your revenue per day.

 Manage your business finances with confidence

-Understanding your liquidity ratios is a crucial step toward making smarter financial decisions.
-By regularly calculating and analysing these numbers, you get a clear picture of your ability to cover short-term debts, which empowers you to manage cash flow with confidence.
+Understanding your liquidity ratios helps you make smarter financial decisions.
+Calculate and analyse these numbers regularly to get a clear picture of your ability to cover short-term debts.

-With Xero, you can generate the reports you need to calculate these ratios, so you can stay on top of your finances and focus on running your business.
+With Xero, you can generate the reports you need to calculate these ratios and stay on top of your finances.
 See how Xero can simplify your financial management.
+Get one month free.

 FAQs on liquidity ratios